overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 > Sets whether the window should be injected to games or not.

+If you are using this function on an in-game window while you are in a game, the window will hide, but it will not appear on the desktop automatically.
+Nevertheless, we are always recommending to use different windows for in-game and desktop.

 Parameter           | Type       | Description                                                                                    |
 --------------------| -----------| -----------------------------------------------------------------------------------------------|
 windowId	          | string     | The id or name of the window to set                                                            |